 Led by SIDBI, it aims to help the value chain of a project for cleaner production, energy efficiency, and sustainable growth.

 The primary objective of this scheme is to build coir units throughout India.
 This Coir Board oversees this scheme which provides loans up to Rs 10 Lakh.
 The interest rate is equivalent to the base rate.
 The total credit fund does not exceed 25% of the total project cost.
 You can use this loan if you’re a sole proprietorship, joint corporations, private or public limited company.

 National Bank for Agriculture and Rural Development focuses on providing refinancing to lending institutions in rural areas.

 One can use this scheme for the promotion and growth of agriculture, housing, small industries, handicrafts, and village industries.

 In April 2016, the Government of India initiated the Standup India program.
 It is led by India’s Small Industries Development Bank (SIDBI).
 You can use these loans for trading, manufacturing, or service delivery.

-This scheme facilitates bank loans upto1 Crore in case of a greenfield enterprise.
-It provides composite loans between INR 10 Lakh and INR 1 Cr to cover 75 percent of the project, including the term loan and working capital.
+This scheme facilitates bank loans upto 1 Crore in case of a greenfield enterprise.
+It provides composite start up loan for new business between INR 10 Lakh and INR 1 Cr to cover 75% of the project, including the term loan and working capital.